simonw/datasette-graphql/README.md

     "A list of (name, field_type) tuples to include in the GraphQL schema"
 ```

 You can use this hook to return a list of tuples describing additional fields that should be exposed in your schema.
-Each tuple should consiste of a string naming the new field, plus a [Graphene Field object](https://docs.graphene-python.org/en/latest/types/objecttypes/) that specifies the schema and provides a `resolver` function.
+Each tuple should consist of a string naming the new field, plus a [Graphene Field object](https://docs.graphene-python.org/en/latest/types/objecttypes/) that specifies the schema and provides a `resolver` function.

 This example implementation uses `pkg_resources` to return a list of currently installed Python packages: